 When my clients come to see me, I have a unique understanding of where they’re coming from because I have been and am a creative person myself.
 I have struggled with similar issues of perfectionism and trauma around my own creative pursuits.
 I am also in training for EMDR (Eye Movement Desensitization and Reprocessing) therapy to help my clients overcome trauma.
 For more information on EMDR, please click here.

-If you would like to learn more about my counseling services, please visit my website: www.rachelmoorecounseling.com.
-Or contact me at: email@example.com or 619-272-6858 x706.
-You also may schedule a free 10-minute consultation to see if counseling is right for you.
+If you would like to learn more about my therapy services, please visit my website.
+Or contact me at: firstname.lastname@example.org.
+You also may schedule a free 15-minute phone consultation to see how I can best help you.

 I will be facilitating a 2-hour workshop on overcoming writer’s block June 12, 2016, at San Diego Writers, Ink in Liberty Station.
 For more information or to register, please visit: Unlocking Writer's Block